govert/VibeServing/docs/vibestudio_design.md

 returned by the model are captured separately so they can be displayed in a **Meta Chat** panel for debugging and also appear in the Traffic panel so every exchange with the LLM is visible.
-To mirror the real VibeServer behaviour, the bundled example server includes the meta prompt at the top of each response, wrapped in triple braces (`{{{ meta }}}`).
+To mirror the real VibeServer behaviour, the bundled proxy server includes the meta prompt at the top of each response, wrapped in triple braces (`{{{ meta }}}`).
 All subsequent user actions are proxied as HTTP requests and responses.
 Future versions may also forward out‑of‑band